Krylov's State Complexity and Information Geometry in Qubit Dynamics: Comparative aspects in stationary scenarios

 From Eq. (\ref{voice1}), we note that $\left\vert \psi\left( t_{f}\right) \right\rangle =\left\vert +\right\rangle $ if and only if $t_{f}=\left[ \sqrt{6}\arccos(1/\sqrt{2})\right] /\omega=(\pi\sqrt{6})/\left( 4\omega\right) $.
 Interestingly, $t_{f}$ coincides with the shortest possible time $t_{\mathrm{geo}}$ needed to reach the state $\left\vert +\right\rangle $, when one starts in the state $\left\vert 0\right\rangle $ with a Hamiltonian $\mathrm{H}$ with energy uncertainty $\Delta E\overset{\text{def} }{=}\sqrt{\left\langle 0\left\vert \mathrm{H}^{2}\right\vert 0\right\rangle -\left\langle 0\left\vert \mathrm{H}\right\vert 0\right\rangle ^{2}} =\hslash\omega/\sqrt{6}$.
 Indeed, in these working conditions, $t_{\mathrm{geo}}$ becomes

 Furthermore, it is straightforward to confirm that $\eta_{\mathrm{GE}}$ in Eq. (\ref{efficiency}) is equal to one for this quantum evolution.

-To ensure thoroughness, we emphasize that our complexity measure \textrm{C} is independent of the orthonormal basis selected to represent the time-evolved quantum state of the system.
-In this document, we consistently express $\left\vert \psi\left( t\right) \right\rangle $ using the computational basis $\left\{ \left\vert 0\right\rangle \text{, }\left\vert 1\right\rangle \right\} $.
-Nevertheless, this choice is not obligatory, and an alternative convenient basis may be utilized.
-It is important to note that while $\overline{\mathrm{V}}$ and \textrm{V}$_{\max}$ remain unaffected by the selection of this basis, the temporal variation of the instantaneous volume $V\left( t\right) $ may indeed be influenced by the specific basis chosen.
-In Fig. $6$, we present a visual illustration that facilitates comprehension of the basis-independence inherent in our quantum IG complexity measure.
-Additional technical information regarding these aspects can be found in Appendix C for those interested.
+Interestingly, we highlight that our complexity measure \textrm{C}\textbf{ }appears to be independent of the orthonormal basis chosen to represent the time-evolved quantum state of the system.
+In this document, we consistently denote $\left\vert \psi\left( t\right) \right\rangle $ (derived by applying any unitary time propagator $U\left( t\right) $ to the initial state $\left\vert \psi\left( 0\right) \right\rangle $) using the computational basis $\left\{ \left\vert 0\right\rangle \text{, }\left\vert 1\right\rangle \right\} $.
+However, this selection is not mandatory, and an alternative suitable basis may be employed.
+It is crucial to observe that while $\overline{\mathrm{V}}$ and \textrm{V}$_{\max}$ are not influenced by the choice of this basis (and consequently, neither is the complexity \textrm{C}), the temporal variation of the instantaneous volume $V\left( t\right) $ may indeed be affected by the specific basis selected.
+In Fig\textbf{.} $6$, we provide a visual representation that aids in understanding the basis-independence inherent in our quantum IG complexity measure.
+We emphasize that despite not including a formal mathematical proof of such basis-independence for our complexity measure, all examples examined here support this assertion.
+In Appendix C, in particular, these points are demonstrated through a specific example for the benefit of interested readers.

 \emph{Average Krylov complexity}.
 We define the average Krylov complexity in the geodesic case as,

 where $\mathcal{K(}t)\overset{\text{def}}{=} {\displaystyle\sum\limits_{n=0}^{1}} np_{n}(t)$ is the (instantaneous) Krylov complexity and, in addition, the probabilities $p_{n}(t)$ are specified by $p_{n}(t)\overset{\text{def}} {=}\left\vert \left\langle \phi_{n}\left\vert \psi\left( t\right) \right. \right\rangle \right\vert ^{2}$ with $\left\{ \left\vert \phi_{n} \right\rangle \right\} _{0\leq n\leq1}$ being an orthonormal Krylov basis.
 Applying the Gram-Schmidt orthonormalization procedure to the set $\left\{ \left\vert 0\right\rangle \text{, }\mathrm{H}\left\vert 0\right\rangle \right\} $, one arrives at $\left\{ \left\vert \phi_{n}\right\rangle \right\} _{0\leq n\leq1}=\left\{ \left\vert \phi_{0}\right\rangle \text{, }\left\vert \phi_{1}\right\rangle \right\} =\left\{ \left\vert 0\right\rangle \text{, }\left\vert 1\right\rangle \right\} $.
 Therefore, a simple calculation yields $\mathcal{K(}t)=\sin^{2}(\omega t/\sqrt{6})$.
 Finally, $\left\langle \mathcal{K}\right\rangle _{\mathrm{geo}}$ in Eq. (\ref{vox2}) reduces to